DaniOmer/symfony-app-smoothbills/README.md

 If not already done, install Docker Compose (v2.10+).

-1. Run `docker compose build --no-cache` or `Make build` to build fresh images.
+1. Run `docker compose build --no-cache` or `make build` to build fresh images.
-2. Run `docker compose up --pull always -d --wait` or `Make up` to set up and start a fresh Symfony project.
+2. Run `docker compose up --pull always -d --wait` or `make up` to set up and start a fresh Symfony project.
-3. Run `composer install` to install required dependancies.
+3. Run `docker compose exec php composer install` or `make install` to install required dependancies.
 4. Run `npm install` to install required packages for TailwindCSS.
 5. Run `npm run watch` to start the tailwind build process.
 6. Open `https://localhost` in your favorite web browser and accept the auto-generated TLS certificate.
-7. If `https://localhost` don't work as expected, run `php -S localhost:8000 -t public` and open `https://localhost:8000`.
+7. If `https://localhost` don't work as expected, run `php -S localhost:8000 -t public` and open `https://localhost:8000` or `make run`.
 8. Run `docker compose down --remove-orphans` or `make down` to stop the Docker containers.

 For more shortcuts, take a look at the [Makefile](./Makefile).